WHY SHOULD YOU CONSIDER A MASTER'S OF LAW?

-- Law firms, boutiques, corporations and government want to hire specialists that can provide added value services to clients
+- Law firms, legal services boutiques, corporations, governments and NGOs want to hire specialists that can provide added value services to clients.

 Professional Career Launcher can offer this unique free service because our funding is provided from the British universities that have appointed us to represent them.
 This means we can offer students a choice in terms of programs, institutions and geographical locations in the UK.